verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 ^
 - Lets have a look at the type of properties an attribute can have
-- Type this is the type of info that it will recieve .
+- Type this is the type of info that it will receive .
 Can take an array (for paragraph and h tags because the text is an array of children inside the tag).
 Can also take string, number
 - Source can take children, attribute or text.
 Children is used for p and h tags, attributes for things like images and links, and text for input fields
 - If your source is set to attribute, you specify which attribute here... for a link it's the href, for an image it's src etc. We don't need this for paragraph tags
 - selector can be a HTML tag, a className or an ID, this is important as this is how Gutenberg will know where to re-import the attributes from the database once the page has loaded